Infrastructure

 Monitoring & Metrics

-Metrics from deployment environments are available in Grafana and the GCP console.
+Metrics from deployment environments are available in Grafana/Yardstick and the GCP console.

 We aggregate exceptions from both the Admin & Public apps to Sentry.